fadeevab/design-patterns-rust/README.md

 cargo run --bin adapter
 ```

-You can find a proper target in `Cargo.toml` of each example:
+👉 You can find ALL targets in [.github/workflows/test.yml](.github/workflows/test.yml).

+Each target name can be found in `Cargo.toml` of each example:

 ```toml
 [[bin]]